 Objective: To begin to explore and ask questions about trees in winter.

-Materials: twigs showing at least two years of growth, one per child; magnifying lenses.
+Materials: variety of twigs showing at least two years of growth (one for each child), magnifying lenses.

 A Budding Detective

 Characters: Harry Hare, Hawthorn Twig, Staghorn Sumac Twig, Basswood Twig, Cherry Twig, Sugar Maple Twig.

 Harry Hare I am a hungry hare!
 Now, what should I have for supper?
 Twigs and buds?
 A little bark?
 I’ve eaten all the evergreen twigs I can reach, but it’s hard to tell these bare twigs apart without their leaves.
 This is going to take some good detective work!

 Hawthorn Haw, haw, haw!
 You don’t need to be a detective to tell a hawthorn twig.
 You could find me with your eyes closed!

 Hare Yikes!
 Those are big thorns!
 I guess it is easy to tell a hawthorn by its twigs.
 Continue reading Trees in Winter – Puppet Show

 NEXT GENERATION SCIENCE STANDARDS